-LCDs have been made regarding epidural and transforaminal epidural injections in Nebraska, Wisconsin, Illinois, Michigan, Minnesota, Iowa, Kansas, and Missouri.
+LCDs have been made regarding epidural and transforaminal epidural injections by the Medicare contractor for Nebraska, Wisconsin, Illinois, Michigan, Minnesota, Iowa, Kansas, and Missouri (Noridian Administrative Services, LLC).
 Epidural steroid injections, both interlaminar/translaminar and transforaminal may be used for acute/sub acute and chronic pain syndrome with radiculopathy, along with various other conditions.
 Therapeutic transforaminal epidural injections are appropriate for the following purposes:

-- Radicular pain resistant to more conservative measures or when surgery is contraindicated. - Post-decompressive radiculitis or post surgical scarring - Monoradicular pain, confirmed by diagnostic block in which a surgically correctible lesion cannot be identified
+- Radicular pain resistant to more conservative measures or when surgery is contraindicated. - Post-decompressive radiculitis or post surgical scarring

+Monoradicular pain, confirmed by diagnostic block in which a surgically correctible lesion cannot be identified

-LCDs regarding sacroiliac (SI) joint injections have been made in Wisconsin, Illinois, Michigan, Minnesota, Iowa, Kansas, Missouri, and Nebraska.
+LCDs regarding sacroiliac (SI) joint injections have been made by the Medicare contractor for Wisconsin, Illinois, Michigan, Minnesota, Iowa, Kansas, Missouri, and Nebraska (Noridian Administrative Services, LLC).
 Medicare will consider the injection procedure of the SI joint medically necessary when an injection is given for therapeutic indications, such as injection of an anesthetic and/or steroid, to block the joint for immediate and potentially lasting pain relief.
 When therapeutic injections of the SI joint are performed, it would be expected that the record reflects noninvasive treatments (i.e., rest, physical therapy, NSAIDs, etc.) have failed.

-LCDs regarding transforaminal epidural, paravertebral facet and sacroiliac joint injections have been made in Delaware, the District of Columbia, Maryland, New Jersey, and Pennsylvania.
+LCDs regarding transforaminal epidural, paravertebral facet and sacroiliac joint injections have been made by the Medicare contractor for Delaware, the District of Columbia, Maryland, New Jersey, and Pennsylvania (Highmark Medicare Services).
 Transforaminal epidural injections may be appropriate for the following therapeutic situations: